MrSwitch/hello.js/modules.md

 ## Writing your own module

-Modules are loaded into HelloJS using the hello.init() method, with a JSON object that has the name of the service as the only key and then whose value consists of an object with the following properties.</p>
+Modules are loaded into HelloJS using the hello.init() method, with a JSON object that has the name of the service as the only key and then whose value consists of an object with the following properties.

 <table>
 	<thead>